Heart of a Book

 Alex Johnson

-I'm halfway through WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers and webgpu is blowing my mind!
+Can we talk about how WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers handles compute?
+So ray-tracing!

 Alex Johnson